 Donating eggs is most unlikely to affect your fertility, or interfere with any future baby plans you may have.

 Each month a woman naturally develops more than a thousand eggs but only one is ovulated – the rest dissolve and are absorbed by the body.
 The fertility medication you’ll receive to stimulate the ovaries will preserve a portion of these many eggs which would otherwise be absorbed.

-As an egg donor you’ll find out a lot more about your own fertility, which may be useful for your own future plans
+As an egg donor, you’ll find out a lot more about your own fertility, which may be useful for your own future plans.

 Egg donation is a form of fertility treatment in which a donor anonymously gives some of her eggs to an infertile patient in order to help her become a parent.
-Once donated, the eggs are fertilised with the recipient partner’s sperm (or with donor sperm) as in conventional IVF, and then transferred to the recipient’s womb for a pregnancy.
+Once donated, the eggs are fertilised with the recipient partner’s sperm (or with donor sperm) as in conventional IVF, and then transferred to the recipient’s womb for pregnancy.
 Egg donation, therefore, unlike adoption, means that the recipient is still able to experience pregnancy and has a strong biological link with the child.

 Currently, there are not enough egg donors in Britain to help the number of infertile recipients who need treatment with donated eggs.
-This means that for many women, the only chance of conception is to go to overseas clinics for treatment with donor eggs.
-Egg donation schemes with overseas clinics do exist, but by becoming an egg donor here in Britain, you will be giving many infertile couples in the UK a chance of parenthood without the need for expensive treatment abroad, where regulations may differ.
+This means that for many women, the only chance of conception is to go to overseas clinics for IVF with donor eggs.
+Egg donation schemes with overseas clinics do exist, but by becoming an egg donor here in Britain, you will be giving many infertile couples in the UK a chance at parenthood without the need for expensive treatment abroad, where regulations may differ.
 Women who volunteer as egg donors are therefore providing an extraordinary gift to others.

 There are a number of reasons why women need egg donation, for example:

 • They may have undergone treatment for cancer, such as surgery, chemotherapy or radiotherapy, which can damage the eggs and ovaries.